Ziod2812/Live-Wallpaper-Manager/README.md

 Direct `.m3u8`, `.mp4`, and `.webm` URLs do not necessarily require `yt-dlp`.

-### System tray icon is missing
+## System tray icon is missing

-The tray helper uses `dbus-next` and `Pillow` in the project's local Python environment.
+The tray helper uses the project's Python runtime and StatusNotifierItem/D-Bus integration.

 Re-run: